 The Seed Lending Library at Hampshire College serves as a small-scale home for the preservation of locally adapted plant varieties as well as a way to preserve the knowledge of seed saving among local growers.
 Over time, as they are checked out, grown, and returned, the seeds in the library will evolve to thrive in local conditions, creating a stronger, heartier collection.
 So check out a packet or two, grab your gardening gloves, and get ready to reap what you sow!

 Want to know more about saving seeds?
-Check out the resource below, by Hannah Haskell (F'08) - the Official Guide of the Hampshire College Seed Lending Library!
+Check out the resource above, by Hannah Haskell (F'08) - the Official Guide of the Hampshire College Seed Lending Library!